-To be useful as the basis of new parameterisations parameterizations of turbulent fluxes in the SBL, FSMCs should model SBL regime statistics accurately.
-The statistics we focus on are the event durations and the probabilities of each of: the occurrence

-- 5 of very persistent nights, of the occurrence of at least one transition within a night, and of multiple transitions within a night.
-Our reference FSMC models use transition matrices \mathbf{Q}{ref} obtained from HMM analyses in AM19a (Table 11).
+To be useful as the basis of new parameterizations of turbulent fluxes in the SBL, FSMCs should model SBL regime statistics accurately.
+The statistics we focus on are the event durations and the probabilities of each of the occurrence of very persistent nights, of the occurrence of at least one transition within a night, and of multiple transitions within a night.
+Our reference FSMC models use transition matrices \mathbf{Q}{ref} obtained from HMM analyses in AM19a (Table 1).
 In the HMM analysis, the matrix \mathbf{Q} can be held fixed at prescribed values while other parameters and the VP are estimated.
-Repeating HMM analyses using such fixed \mathbf{Q} perturbed from \mathbf{Q}{ref} , we investigate the sensitivity of the regime statistics of corresponding VPs relative to their reference VP{ref}.
-Because the estimated VP is constrained by the observations, its statistics may differ - 10 considerably from a FSMC using the same \mathbf{Q} .
-Evaluating the regime statistics in FSMC_FSMC regime statistics for a range of different \mathbf{Q} determines the ranges of persistence probabilities for which SBL regime statistics of a FSMC match those of VP{ref}.
-Mathematical expressions used to compute the regime statistics of a FSMC using a given \mathbf{Q} are presented in Appendix A. These calculations require specification of the lengths of the nights.
-As the tower sites are located in the midlatitudes, we use a range of nighttime durations between 8 and 15 hours.
-In this section we do not consider the glacial-based station, DomeC - 15 in Antarctica.
+Repeating HMM analyses using such fixed Q perturbed from \mathbf{Q}{ref} , we investigate the sensitivity of the regime statistics of corresponding VPs relative to their reference VP{ref}.
+Because the estimated VP is constrained by the observations, its statistics may differ considerably from a FSMC using the same Q. Evaluating the FSMC regime statistics for a range of different Q determines the ranges of persistence probabilities for which SBL regime statistics of a FSMC match those of VP{ref}.
+Mathematical expressions used to compute the regime statistics of a FSMC using a given Q are presented in Appendix A. These calculations require specification of the lengths of the nights.
+As the tower sites are located in the midlatitudes, we use a range of nighttime durations between 8 and 15 h.
+In this section we do not consider the glacial-based station, DomeC in Antarctica.
 Because the duration of the polar nights is much longer than nights at the other midlatitude stations considered, direct comparisons of regime occupation statistics within individual nights are not meaningful.